 |Certificate||CSM||PSM I||PSM II|

 |Training course required?||Yes||No||No|

 |Training course cost||$850 – $1300||$1295 – $1995||$1295 – $1995|

 |Assessment required||Yes (since 2012)||Yes||Yes|

 |Assessment cost||$0 (incl in course)||$100 (or $0 if you do course)||$500 (or $300 if you do course)|

 After doing the research, I opted to self-study and then sit the PSM I assessment.
 This was successful and I wrote an article on how you too can pass your Professional Scrum Master (PSM) assessment.

-Later, I went on to complete the Professional Scrum Master course and earn the PSM II certificate.
-I wrote an article on how to prepare for the PSM II assessment.
-If you’d like to earn your PSM II certificate, check out my Professional Scrum training course schedule to see upcoming courses.
+Later, I went on to complete the Professional Scrum Master course and earn the PSM III certificate.
+I wrote an article on how to prepare for the PSM III assessment.
+If you’d like to earn your PSM III certificate, check out my Scrum training course schedule to see upcoming courses.
 I hope to see you there!